remarcmij/using-apis-qa-wk1/5-promises-microtasks/README.md

 Every time you use `.then()` on a promise, it creates a new promise.
 The same goes for `.catch()`<sup>[1]</sup>; it’s just a special version of `.then()` for handling errors.
 You can connect promises together in a chain to run multiple steps one after another.

 To illustrate how the microtasks are used by promises, the examples in this folder use a custom replacement of `Promise` called `CustomPromise`.
 This replacement is a simplified version of the native `Promise` object, designed to logs its internal events to the console.
-(There is no need to understand its internal implementation to follow along, nor do we expect this from you.)
+(There is no need to understand its internal implementation to follow along, nor do we expect this from you.
+But if you are curious, you can find the implementation in the file [`lib/custom-promise.js`](../lib/custom-promise.js) and a description in the accompanying [README](../lib/README.md).)

 Each promise that created with `CustomPromise` is assigned a unique ID that is used to label the output of each event, as illustrated in the table below: